SubarnaAkter/super-writer/README.md

 In the project directory, you can run:

-#^   `Famous Writer`
+* `Famous Writer`

-You will find Some famous Writer of Bangladesh by this app.
+-You will find Some famous Writer of Bangladesh by this app.

-#^   `Total cost`
+* `Total cost`

-You will  calculate total amount of selected books
+-You will  calculate total amount of selected books

-#^   `Listing`
+* `Listing`

-You can be select and list your favourite writer's book.
+-You can be select and list your favourite writer's book.
 The build is minified and the filenames include the hashes.\